frankshearar/Home/PackageTargetFallback-(new-design-for-Imports).md

 Next, add your own reference to the appropriate local copy of the dll:
     <Reference Include="Newtonsoft.Json.dll" />

-##Issues:
+## Built in NuGet Knowledge about Compat & Fallbacks
+* We need to confirm that NuGet code already knows all the guaranteed compatible TFMs - review with Eric St. John, and others.
+* After we've confirmed our code is complete, we should consider adding some PackageTargetFallbacks into Microsoft targets as well.

+## Other issues
 * Will we create any UI in VS to expose the fact that PackageTargetFallbacks are used/specified: no
 * We should ensure that NuGet logging output includes the fact that a PackageTargetFallback was used, since no compatible TFM was found.
-* We need to confirm that NuGet code already knows all the guaranteed compatible TFMs - review with Eric St. John, and others.
-* After we've confirmed our code is complete, we should consider adding some PackageTargetFallbacks into Microsoft targets as well.